Winter Trail Reports for Langlade County

 Springbrook Cross-Country Ski Trail

-The Springbrook Cross Country Ski Trail has been groomed.
-Expect spring like skiing conditions.
+The Springbrook Cross Country Ski Trail has been groomed and is in good condition.

 Snowshoers, hikers, and winter fat bikers are welcome to use the edge of the trail.
 Please stay off the groomed skiing surface and respect the ski tracks and skating deck.
 Snowshoeing is permitted along the side of the groomed trail only.
 When trail conditions are soft, please avoid riding fat bikes to prevent rutting and protect the trail for skiers.